ejosafat/random-bonusly/README.md

 and you'll see the bonus given and how many points left you have to reward others.

 ### Command line options
 * -#: hashtag to be used.
-Add an space between the flag and the hashtag.
+Add an space between the # and the hashtag.
 * --dry-run: generate a bonus and log it without posting.
-* -m: message to be used, between quotes.
+* -m: message to be used.
+Add an space between the m and the message.
 * -p: number of points to be given.

 ### Using different fortune sets